-National Day, previously also known as Hari Merdeka, Merdeka Day or Independence Day, originated on 31 August 1957, which was the day on which the Malayan federation (today’s west Malaysian states) gained independence from Britain.
+National Day, previously also known as Hari Merdeka, Merdeka Day or Independence Day, originated on 31 August 1957; the day on which the Malayan federation (today’s west Malaysian states) gained independence from Britain.

-Sabah & Sarawak did not participate in this particular date in history, as Sarawak would only gain their independence on 22 July 1963, and Sabah theirs on 31 August that same year.
-Ever since, Merdeka Day is celebrated nationwide, with parades and activities of all sorts in cities throughout Malaysia.
+Sabah & Sarawak did not participate in this particular date in history, as Sarawak would only gain their independence on 22 July 1963, and Sabah theirs on 31 August the same year.
+Regardless and in spite, Merdeka Day is celebrated nationwide, with parades and activities of all sorts in cities throughout Malaysia.

 Over the last few years however, with discussions and information spreading faster and more openly online, Merdeka Day’s irrelevance to east Malaysia has become more widely known and controversial among the informed, especially as big corporations would use the number of years since 1957 to celebrate “Malaysia’s birthday” in their marketing.

 In 2016, while both government and corporations stubbornly continued celebrating the increasingly divisive holiday with the controversial number of years featured prominently in displays and logos, it was renamed National Day.